lanking520/Digital_China/README.md

 Today, we will move on to some new tasks to maintain all of the features.
 Let's see what happened.

 [update]

 Now the developing speed doubles, the expected finish time is day after tomorrow.
 Speed it up!
+Currently, the life is a little bit boring, hope there will be some difference during the next day...
+Do insanity Max 30 Tonight!